okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/architecture-center/directory-coexistence/lab-3-generic-database/index.md

 The `pwimporthook-1` Docker container contains a Java application in the `/pw-import-hook/` directory.
 This application contains the password hook REST API call (`Post /pwhook`) and logic to validate the passwords.

-Set the password import inline hook up and activate it within your Okta Admin Console:
+Set the password import inline hook up and activate it within your Admin Console:

 1. Open the Admin Console for your org.
 1. Choose **Workflow** > **Inline Hooks**.